Subito-it/SBTUITestTunnel/Documentation/Setup.md

 The reason is ordering. `takeOff()` blocks until the test runner's startup block has finished injecting its state (`UserDefaults`, keychain, stubs, filesystem reset). `didFinishLaunching` runs *before* any scene callback, and it is typically where apps read that state (feature toggles, session restore, SDK setup).
 If `takeOff()` is deferred to the scene, all of `didFinishLaunching` executes against **un-injected, stale state**, and the scene builds its UI from stale data too.

 `takeOff()` waits in a tunnel-private run-loop mode that services only tunnel-owned startup work, not UIKit lifecycle callbacks.
-After state injection completes, apps without a pending first-scene connection can drain already-ready lifecycle work while the final tunnel response unwinds.
 Placed in `didFinishLaunching`, the scene-app path completes the handshake before iOS delivers `scene(_:willConnectTo:options:)`, keeping the launch sequence strictly ordered:

 ```swift
 import UIKit